Your Body Is Not a Holiday Project Ditching the Holiday Diet Panic

 Nothing about the holidays means you’ve “failed” or “lost control.”

-It means you’re human and participating in the season of celebration.
+It means you’re human and participating in a season of celebration.

 Here are five reminders to help you stay connected to yourself instead of the diet noise around you: